A Dynamic Self-Evolving Extraction System: DySECT

 \paragraph{Concept acquisition (instance discovery)} For each concept in the KB, the concept acquisition module retrieves KB examples\footnote{The more concept instances the KB has, the more it can further explore the acquisition of extra instances.} and prompts one or more LLMs to propose additional instances.
 The newly proposed instances are then written back as candidate triples with an initial confidence.

-\paragraph{Relation acquisition (fact discovery).} For each typed relation (subject--predicate--object) in the KB, the relation acquisition module samples candidate argument pairs from the KB and prompts the same set of LLMs, used during concept acquisition, to propose new relation instances.
+\paragraph{Relation acquisition (fact discovery).} For each typed relation (subjectType--predicate--objectType) in the KB, the relation acquisition module samples candidate argument pairs from the KB and prompts the same set of LLMs, used during concept acquisition, to propose new relation instances.
 Inverse relations are automatically created.
 Newly proposed relation triples are added to the KB.

 These two nested loops create a continual, closed-loop cycle in which (i) extractor/LLM acquisition expands the pool of candidate facts and (ii) knowledge integration consolidates and constrains these facts, producing an improved KB state that conditions subsequent extraction.